enactproject/ENACT-Business-Models/BusinessModels/TestAndSimulation.md

       <b>IPR Background </b> </td>
     <td rowspan="1">
       <p>
-        Software testing is one of the strong research background of Montimage team
+        Software testing is one of the strong research background of the Montimage team
       </p>
     </td>
       </tr>